resources / blog /

 So, while the manufacturer’s warranty gets you started, extended coverage makes sure the story doesn’t end with a repair bill.
 But what if your child just cracks the screen?
 Yeah, coverage exists for that too.

-And let’s be honest, tablets spend half their life in accident-prone zones.
-Kids use them for games, school, YouTube, drawing, carrying them from room to room with one hand.
-They drop them on tiles, leave them on couches, and let pets walk over them.
+Tablets spend half their life in accident-prone zones.
+People can use them for a variety of things - games, school, YouTube, drawing, carrying them from room to room with one hand.
+You could accidentally drop them on tiles, spill your morning coffee on them, or leave them unattended in front of a cute pet with self-control issues... the list is endless.

-That is exactly why accidental damage protection matters.
+That is exactly why accidental damage protection helps.
 It covers the real-life moments that have nothing to do with defects or aging, and everything to do with timing and bad luck.

 • Drops and impacts: coverage for cracks, dents, broken frames, and damaged ports